 Go back to basics.
-Make sure your baby’s body is well supported, and that your little one is positioned close to your breast.
-Prompt baby to open your little one’s mouth wide before latching, and make sure your breast is drawn deep into their mouth.
-If the latch feels shallow, unlatch your baby and try again.
-You can also try varying positions while feeding.
+Make sure your baby’s body is well supported, and that your little one is positioned close to your breast and body.6 Get your little one to open their mouth wide before latching, and make sure your breast is drawn deep into their mouth.
+Your nipple should be pointing toward the top back of their mouth.10

 Minimize distractions (for you and baby!)